Updated July 18, 2022

-Medical (or sometimes known as chemical) abortions utilize medicine, rather than a surgical procedure, to end a pregnancy within the first 10 weeks of gestation.
+Medical (or sometimes known as chemical) abortions use medicine, rather than a surgical procedure, to end a pregnancy within the first 10 weeks of gestation.
 It is also known as the “abortion pill” or RU-486.
 It is not the morning-after pill.
-Currently about 40% of all abortions in the United States occur this way.
+Currently more than 50% of all abortions in the United States occur this way.

 The Abortion Pill: How it works